 Like my spatula, I have a couple of the same exact baking sheets that stack easily for tidy storage.
 I love these baking sheets made with commercial-grade natural aluminum.
 They hold their shape forever, are lighter in color so they don’t cook food too quickly, and clean up well.
 I cover with a sheet of parchment paper, which can be composted, for vegetable roasting at high temps.
 These too should last you decades, unlike the nonstick variety that is known to be a little flaky.

-Nordic Ware Naturals Baker's Half Sheet, $11.99 at Target
+Nordic Ware Naturals Baker's Half Sheet, $10.99 from Target

 Related Reading: How to Clean Dingy Baking Sheets to Look Brand New

 10. Soda Stream